brianyamasaki/japan2023-astro/src/content/destinations/kanazawa/phonograph-museum.md

 order: 50
 date: April 7, 2023
 title: The phonograph museum
-subtitle: Now this is random
-imgs:
-  - src: /assets/kanazawa/PXL_20230412_015723135.MP.jpg
-    comment: Selfie outside the Oden restaurant recommended by JOC
+nextTitle: The Phongraph Museum
 ---

 # The Kanazawa Phonograph Museum

-Brian was so excited to see this museum because he thought there would be all sorts of record players from the 20s all the way through to the 90s covering inexpensive consoles to high fidelity turntables.
+Brian was so excited to see this museum because he thought there would be all sorts of record players from the 1920s all the way through to the 90s covering inexpensive consoles to high fidelity turntables.
 Didn't work out that way, though.

 The museum was started by a collector who kept buying antique record players from around the world.
-A world who had moved on from wax cylinder recording to antique formats, lacquers and 78s and finally LPs and singles.
-The world was moving on to digital music and high fidelity and this collector wanted to remember the beautiful wood cabinets and brass cones.
+A world that had moved on from wax cylinder recording to antique formats, lacquers and 78s and finally LPs and singles.
+The world was moving on to digital music, streaming and high fidelity while this collector wanted to remember the beautiful wood cabinets and brass cones from a century in the past.

 ![The ticket](/assets/kanazawa/PXL_20230413_031302454.jpg)